15 Things Wives Should Stop Doing

 3. Don’t expect your husband to be your girlfriend.
 Most men and women not only look different physically, but also have unique ways of processing life.
 One example of this is the need for conversation.
 I don’t know about you, but sometimes I’m guilty of wearing out my husband with countless conversational details that he doesn’t really care about.
-Now if he was a girlfriend, all of those details would definitely matter!
+Now if he were a girlfriend, all of those details would definitely matter!

 4. Don’t dishonor your husband.
 Suggestions included: Stop all nagging and don’t correct hubby in front of others.
 If you finish your husband’s sentences, you may be unintentionally communicating, “I don’t really care about what you have to say.”